 Find out about rabies classifications for your home country and the country you will be traveling to.
 If you’re visiting a rabies-free country from one that is not, you may end up having to leave your furry friend in quarantine when you arrive.

 It’s worth making a quick trip to the vet before you’re due to travel so you can be sure that your pet meets all the necessary health requirements.
 If your pet hasn’t had all of the vaccinations required, he may not even be allowed to travel at all.
+They will also have to be vaccinated against rabies and provide proof of treatment against ticks and tapeworms.
+In these situations, it is highly advisable to think about pet insurance, as well.

 Don’t end up in a situation where you have to leave your beloved animal behind.
 Double-check which documents you’re going to need at both ends of your journey and keep them in a place that is both safe and easily accessible for you.